Incognito by David Eagleman shows us how the human mind works. Specifically, the relationship between conscious and.. All that is not conscious.

 The author is very clear though that it doesn’t mean we will not punish criminals.
 Explanation does not mean exculpation, he says.
 It simply means we need to find better way to cope with the people problems.
 Something better than just jail, something to help them improve and society regain an honest citizen.

 This chapter talks about what’s left for us humans to feel special about after we’re not at the center of the universe anymore, we’re not created by God and we’re not even controlling forces of ourselves anymore.

-My note: I disagree with this notion of us having been dethroned wholeheartedly.
+I disagree with this notion of us having been dethroned wholeheartedly.

 Much More Than DNA

 David Eagleman says we’re definitely tied to our biology, and yet the variables that influence us and our behavior as so innumerable that mapping everything is nearly impossible.